Professional wrestling match types: Hell in a Cell match

 The Hell in a Cell match is a specific kind of enclosure match run by WWE inside an enlarged 4-sided cuboid steel cage made from open-weave steel mesh chain-link fencing, which extends beyond the ring apron, leaving a gap between the edge of the ring and the Cell fence.
 As opposed to a conventional steel cage, the cell fencing continues across the top as a ceiling, hence the name 'Cell'.
-Unlike a standard cage match, there is no escape clause because the door of the Cell is locked with chains and a padlock from the outside by referees to prevent the combatants from escaping (although it has been fairly common for Hell in a Cell matches to spill out of the cell and even onto the roof of the cage).
+Unlike a standard cage match, there is no escape clause because after the combatants enter the Cell, the door of the Cell is locked with chains and a padlock from the outside by referees to prevent the combatants from escaping (although it has been fairly common for Hell in a Cell matches to spill out of the cell and even onto the roof of the cage).
 The match has a no disqualification "anything goes" stipulation, and can only be won via pinfall or submission inside the ring.
 One exception could be made is Hell in a Cell 2018 and 2019 where the WWE Universal Championship match ended via stoppage.

 Because of the "anything goes" rule, this match developed an infamous reputation in its early years.
-This match usually takes place on pay-per-view shows (there have only been four exceptions: three Cell Matches occurred on Raw in 1998, 2011 (as a dark match), and 2021, while the first-ever Cell Match on Smackdown happened on June 18, 2021).
+This match usually takes place on pay-per-view shows (there have only been five exceptions: four Cell matches occurred on Raw: two in 1998, one in 2011 (as a dark match), and one in 2021, while the first-ever Cell Match on Smackdown happened on June 18, 2021).
 Many wrestlers were legitimately injured during these matches (most notably Mick Foley) thanks to the dangerous bumps involved and the chain-link fencing of the Cell.
 In kayfabe, it is regarded as the most dangerous match in the entire promotion.
-Jim Ross has referred to the cell itself as "a demonic structure" that is "custom built for injury."
-There have been 51 Hell in a Cell matches to date, with The Undertaker competing in 14 (with his last at WrestleMania 32), more than any other WWE performer.
+Jim Ross has referred to the cell itself as "a demonic structure" that is "custom built for injury".
+There have been 53 Hell in a Cell matches to date, with The Undertaker competing in 14 (with his last at WrestleMania 32), more than any other WWE performer.
 The first Hell in a Cell match was between The Undertaker and Shawn Michaels at Badd Blood: In Your House in St. Louis in October 1997.